ros2hp/grmgr/README.md

 ## **_grmgr_** Startup and Shutdown

-**_grmgr_** runs as a asychronous background service to the application, meaning it runs as a goroutine communicating with the outside world via a number of channels.
+**_grmgr_** runs as an asychronous background service to the application, meaning it runs as a goroutine communicating via dedicated channels.
 It would typically be started as part of the application initialisation and shutdown just before the application exits.
 Just like a http server, **_grmgr_** listens for requests received on multiple channels and responds to them serially.
 This maintains the intergrity of **_grmgr_** state data.

 A **_grmgr_** service is started using the **_PowerOn()_** method, which accepts a Context and two WaitGroup instances.